For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • A timeout

-• A list of public key credential to exclude from the registration process
+• A list of public key credentials to exclude from the registration process

 • The Authenticator Selection Criteria